MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPWOPISuppressionSetting.md

 ```

 ## DESCRIPTION
-The New-SPWOPISuppressionSetting cmdlet turns off Office Web Apps for the action, file name extension, or programmatic identifier (ProgId) that you've specified on the current SharePoint farm.
+The `New-SPWOPISuppressionSetting` cmdlet turns off Office Web Apps for the action, file name extension, or programmatic identifier (ProgId) that you've specified on the current SharePoint farm.
 The cmdlet does this without removing the discovery information or the ability for users to use the SharePoint Share by link feature to send a link to a document and allow the recipient to use Office Web Apps for that document type.
 You may have to use this cmdlet if you want to use Excel Services to view Excel workbooks instead of the WOPI application (for example Office Web Apps Server).

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### --------------EXAMPLE 1----------------- (SharePoint Server 2013)
+### ------------------EXAMPLE-----------------------
 ```
 C:\PS>New-SPWOPISuppressionSetting -Extension "XLSX" -Action "view"